hackron/hackron/documents/bylaws/temporary-bylaws.md

 * For decisions made at weekly meetings, there must be three members present to establish a quorum
-* If you were absent from a meeting and have concerns with a decision that was made there, show up next week and it to the agenda.
+* If you were absent from a meeting and have concerns with a decision that was made there, show up next week and add it to the agenda.
 * Decisions made in the process of completing action items from a weekly meeting should generally be considered equivalent to those made in weekly meetings.
 * When possible, we will follow the Fractal Working Groups factory pattern as